chrvill/chrvill.github.io/_posts/2023-12-28-Rendering_a_rotating_black_hole.markdown

 $$
 \begin{equation}
+  \tag{15}
   \frac{dy}{dt} = f(t, y).
 \end{equation}
 $$

 Our second order equations of motion can of course be expressed in terms of first order DEs by just by writing the corresponding equations for $\frac{dx^\mu}{d\lambda}$ and $\frac{d^2 x^\mu}{d\lambda^2}$.
 With an appropriate choice of variable timestep the geodesic equation could most likely be solved using for example the 4th order Runge-Kutta integration scheme.
 But here, due to an unrelated error that will be discussed later, we chose to use the \textit{Runge-Kutta-Fehlberg} scheme, abbreviated RKF45.
 This is, as the name implies, also in the family of Runge-Kutta methods.
 The main benefit of using this scheme is that it allows us to calculate an adaptive timestep $h$ very easily - the scheme itself can choose a small timestep when needed and revert to a bigger timestep when things evolve slowly.
-The scheme itself is similar to 4th order Runge-Kutta, and is described in detail [here]https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta%E2%80%93Fehlberg_method), where we use the table listed under "FORMULA 2".
+The scheme itself is similar to 4th order Runge-Kutta, and is described in detail in [3], where we use the table listed under "FORMULA 2".
 It is a 4th order accurate method where we perform a few more function evaluations in order to obtain a measure of the error associated with the scheme.
 When the right hand side of the differential equation is not explicitly a function of time, like here, the algorithm can be written as

 $$
 \begin{align*}